rikenshah/rikenshah.github.io/_posts/articles/2016-07-29-nltk-cheatsheet-part-1.md

 ### Basic Tasks with `NLTK`

 Tokenization refers to splitting up words from sentences or sentences from paragraphs.
-It can sound simple, since a rudimentary solution would require a simple `sentence.split(" ")` method, however, this can become complicated when there are punctuation involved.
+It can sound simple since a rudimentary solution would require a simple `sentence.split(" ")` method, however, this can become complicated when there is punctuation involved.
 Hence it is always better to use library functions whenever possible.

 ```python
 from nltk.tokenize import word_tokenize # Way of importing the word_tokenizer